-Also, make sure to check other payment terminals like a self-service ticket machine at train stations, the cinema or even at car parks as they are also a risk.
+Also, make sure to check other payment terminals like a self-service ticket machines at train stations, the cinema or even at car parks as they are also a risk.

 If you’re going on holiday, be sure not to let your guard down overseas as there is just as much fraud there too.

-Card losses from a lost or stolen bank or credit cards have increased slightly.
+Card losses from lost or stolen bank or credit cards have increased slightly.

 You may hope a PIN will keep you safer, but fraudsters can use low tech methods to find out your four-digit code.
 This can be as simple as distracting you while you’re getting cash out.

 The best thing you can do is report your card as lost or stolen as soon as possible.
 If you use internet banking, most providers allow you to do this via their app, so it can be much quicker to put a stop to the card.

 Be sure to keep an eye on your bank statements to check for unknown purchases.
 Even if the amount looks low, you may skim past it thinking it’s nothing, so be sure to check properly and report anything suspicious.